lengvangz/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 <img width="1063" alt="image" src="https://github.com/lengvangz/images/blob/main/customer_orders%20table.png">

 Steps taken to clean table:
-- Create a temporary table and be the copy of the original table.
+- Created a temporary table and be the copy of the original table.
-- Change the null values and 'null' values into blank spaces.
+- Changed the null values and 'null' values into blank spaces.

 ````sql
 DROP TABLE IF EXISTS customer_orders_temp;